Novel Time Domain Based Upper-Limb Prosthesis Control using Incremental Learning Approach: Acknowledgement

 \section{Acknowledgement}

-Authors are thankful to Ministry of Human Resource and Development, India, to provide facilities and funding for this work.
-The authors would like to thank Prototyping and Reconfigurable System Lab (PARCS) Lab, Malaviya National of Technology, Jaipur, Rajasthan (India) where data collection have been carried out for experimental purpose.
+The authors are thankful to the Ministry of Human Resource and Development, India, and Bionics and Intelligence Lab, Jaipur, India to provide facilities and funding for this work.
+The full version of the paper is available at open access database \cite{pancholi2021novel}.